-A staff member serially assesses new and continuing clients' level of need in six domains (legal, housing, medical, mental health, community resource, and support system needs) and determines a score based on observations and/or case notes from a session with the client.
-For new clients, assess the initial level of need for each domain 1) during intake or soon afterwards (before clients begin receiving services), 2) at a second point during the budget year (at least 3 months after the first assessment), and 3) when the client exits the program, if possible.
-For continuing clients, their last assessment of need for each domain in the previous budget period may be used as their START assessment in the current budget year, or they may be assessed during the current budget year if more than 3 months have elapsed from their last assessment in the previous budget year; the END assessment must be collected during the current budget year.
-If programs assess levels of need at multiple times during the budget year, the first and last collection points in the budget year are to be used to be used to arrive at the Outcome Indicators.
+A staff member assesses clients' level of need in each of six domains (legal, housing, medical, mental health, community resource, and support system needs) and determines a score based on observations and/or case notes from a session with the client.
+At a minimum, client-level outcome data should be assessed and recorded 1) during intake, 2) at some point during the project year (around 3-6 months), and 3) when the client exits the program, if possible.
+If programs assess levels of need at multiple times during the project year, the first and last collection points in the project year are to be used to arrive at the Outcome Indicators.